nexpy/nexpy/doc/source/pythongui.rst

     and a dropdown menu to select the axis to be plotted along x and y, respectively.
 The names correspond to the axis names in the NXdata group.

-    .. note:: In the above image, the name of the axis happened to be x, but this would not generally be true.
+    .. note:: If the x-axis values (and/or y-axis values in two-dimensional plots) are monotonically decreasing, the axis is flipped before plotting.
+Currently, the sliders only work for monotonically increasing axes.

 **Z Tab**